evshvarov/covid-19/README.md

 [DSW](https://openexchange.intersystems.com/package/DeepSeeWeb) is used to design representation layer [ISC-DEV](https://openexchange.intersystems.com/package/ISC-DEV) module was used to export pivot and dashboard.

-To export Pivot and Dashboard changes do:
+To export changes in Pivots and Dashboards do:
 ```
 USER> do ##class(dev.code).export("*.DFI")
 ```